getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

       mkdir -p /etc/letsencrypt/webrootauth/
     ```

-    These commands will produce no output when successful.
+    These commands produce no output when successful.

 1. Run the Let's Encrypt client again, omitting the `--server` parameter, to acquire a production certificate.
 Because the NGINX container is still running, use the *webroot* authenticator this time.